Patrik Kovács (footballer, born 2007)

-Patrik Kovács (born 15 August 2007) is a Hungarian professional footballer who plays as a forward for Nemzeti Bajnokság I side Fehérvár.
+Patrik Márk Kovács (born 15 August 2007) is a Hungarian professional footballer who plays as a forward for Nemzeti Bajnokság II side Videoton.
 He is a Hungary youth international.

 Club career

 He joined Fehérvár in 2024 from the reserves side at Vasas SC for whom he appeared in Nemzeti Bajnokság III.
 He made his Nemzeti Bajnokság I debut for Fehérvár on 3 February 2024 against Zalaegerszeg.
 He went on to make four substitute appearances during the 2023–24 season for Fehérvár, and was the youngest player to feature during the 2023–24 Hungarian top flight league season.

-He scored his first league goal for Fehérvár against Ujpest on 11 August 2024 at the age of 16 years old, a record for the team.
+He scored his first league goal for Fehérvár against Újpest on 11 August 2024 at the age of 16 years old, a record for the team.
 Later that month, he made his debut in the UEFA Conference League against Omonia Nicosia.

 International career

 In August 2024, he made his debut for the Hungary national under-18 football team in a 5-0 win over North Macedonia U18.